dbpedia/dev.dbpedia.org/markdown/Download_Data.md

 * directly via HTTP GET (and POST for longer queries)
 * with the [Databus-Client](http://dev.dbpedia.org/Databus_Client)
 * to [setup your own SPARQL Database with Docker](http://dev.dbpedia.org/Setup_DBpedia_SPARQL_Database)
-* future applications and dockers building on the databus
+* with future applications and dockers building on the databus

 ## Databus SPARQL API